 Wilkins Junior High School

-Starting with the first day of school, Wilkins students mix it up all year long with.
+Starting with the first day of school, Wilkins students mix it up all year long.
 Students produce plays, design posters, and participate in a huge lunchtime event and other programs focused on bullying prevention and oneness within the school community.

 All three grades mixed it up at WMS and shared friendship necklaces during lunch.
 Each necklace had one color of tassel.
 Students traded tassels whenever they conversed with a new person and found something in common.
 By the end, everyone had rainbow-colored necklaces.